Cleveland sports curse: Cleveland Cavaliers

 After the 2013–14 season, James opted out of his contract with Miami and returned to the Cavaliers.
 After signing James, the Cavaliers traded their two most recent number-one draft picks, Andrew Wiggins and Anthony Bennett, for Minnesota Timberwolves star Kevin Love to form their own "Big 3," which was rounded out by Irving.
 The Cavaliers advanced to the 2015 NBA Finals.
 However, several Cavaliers players were injured during the season, including Anderson Varejão with a ruptured Achilles tendon, Love with a dislocated shoulder, and Irving with a fractured patella in Game 1 of the Finals.
 Though losing nearly all of James' supporting cast, the Cavaliers took a 2–1 series lead before falling to the Golden State Warriors, 4–2.

 The next season, despite a 30–11 start, the team fired coach David Blatt and replaced him with assistant Tyronn Lue.
 It was revealed that Blatt had a turbulent relationship with James as well as several other players.
 The Cavaliers lost to the Chicago Bulls 96–83 at home in Lue's debut as Cavaliers' head coach.
 The Cavaliers finished the season 57–25, earning the top seed in the Eastern Conference.
 They advanced to the NBA Finals, losing only two games on the way.

 LeBron James in January 2016, a few months prior to leading the Cavaliers to Cleveland's first championship in 52 years.

 The Cavaliers defeated the Golden State Warriors in the 2016 NBA Finals which was a rematch of the previous season's Finals.
 Through the first four games, the Cavaliers were trailing the record-setting 73-win Warriors in the series, 3–1.
 However, the Cavaliers won the next three games to win their first NBA championship in franchise history, becoming the first team in NBA Finals history to overcome a 3–1 deficit, and the first team since 1978 to win a Finals Game 7 on the road.
 A particularly memorable moment in Game 7 was when James successfully pursued and blocked Andre Iguodala on a fast break late in the fourth quarter, a defensive play known among Cavaliers fans as The Block.
 Following would be a three-point shot by Kyrie Irving, to put the Cavaliers ahead for good at 92–89 with 53 seconds left in the fourth quarter.
 Following that, Cavaliers' forward Kevin Love was switched and forced to play one-on-one defense against Stephen Curry.
-Curry tried an array of dribbling moves but ultimately missed his 3-point attempt, with the typically slow-footed Love staying in front of and pestering the Warriors guard.
-This game is being called "The Comeback" and "The End" as this win ended Northeast Ohio's 52-year championship drought.
+Curry tried an array of dribbling moves but ultimately missed his 3-point attempt, with the typically slow-footed Love staying in front of and pestering the Warriors guard..
+The game has since been called "The Comeback" and "The End," a reference to it having ended a 52-year championship drought.